TRLA Provides Free Legal Assistance to El Paso Mass Shooting Survivors

 Applying for survivor or disability benefits with the Social Security Administration;

-Assisting with applying for and appealing denials of unemployment benefits;
+Assisting with applications for unemployment benefits and appealing denials of those benefits;

 Negotiating with mortgage companies and landlords requesting payments;

-Assisting with applying for and appealing denials of Crime Victims’ Compensation benefits and other benefits;
+Assisting with applications for Crime Victims’ Compensation benefits and appealing denials of those benefits;

 Resolving problems with the enrollment of children in school because of changes in household composition.